-Welcome to Iceland.
+Welcome to evocative Iceland.
 This image, as authentic as it looks, was made on a film set near the town of Höfn in south east Iceland.
 As you can see the setting was very dramatic, which lent itself to photographing the structure within the surrounding landscape.

 This replica Viking village had been built for a movie that, at that stage, had yet to be made.
 My visit was made during an Iceland Photography Tour I was running.

 I remember sighting a bunch of trucks, parked in the landscape, in the distance on the drive in.
 I asked our driver/guide if those trucks were also associated with another film or TV production.

 Running a photography tour means you give up your own creative endeavors, to a large extent, in the service of others.

 When energy is low, often on the first and last days of the tour, it’s important for the tour leader to be up and about.

-I endeavor to build independence amongst the groups with which I work, but that can take time and, on occasions, I’ve learned that the best thing I can do is to let them see how I approach a particular subject or location.
+I endeavor to build independence amongst the groups with which I work.
+But that can take time and, on occasions, I’ve learned that the best thing I can do is to let them see how I approach a particular subject or location.

 I'm talking here about the level of enthusiasm and effort as much as lens choice, filter and compositional considerations.
 Experience has taught me that photography is, very much, a physical endeavor.

 It did look a tad contrived as we walked onto the site.
 But, from my point of view, that just means you have to try a little harder.

-It became immediately obvious that I had to turn from technical advisor to psychologist to get the group thinking outside of the square.
-They responded and enjoyed the short time we spent at this location.
+It became immediately obvious that I had to turn from technical advisor to psychologist to get the group thinking outside of the proverbial square.

 As it was we were only at this particular site for a very short period of time.
 It was really just a bit of fun, suggested by our friendly drive/guide, on the way to a more well known location.